esprfid/esp-rfid/README.md

 * Congratulations, everything went well, if you encounter any issue feel free to ask help on GitHub.

 ### Known Issues
-* Built-in HTML Editor has hard-coded JavaScript that loads from CDN Internet.
-Text Editor won't work if there is no Internet connection.
 * Currently only Git version (2.4.0rc) of ESP8266 Core is supported, due to new function is introduced (WiFi.scanNetworksAsync()).
 * Firmware update does not authenticated (until we find a solution).
 * When you connect to ESP via mDNS url Browsers make a DNS Query for WebSocket link, it takes long time to resolve.